 The Role Of PWA In The Future

 What should we know about PWA when we hear the story of Facebook launching its PWA version?
 Firstly, it’s about the presence of PWA in the future.

 It is not a question of if, but a matter of when website owners will start to integrate or build PWA.
 Because simply, if Facebook, Twitter, Uber, Tinder, Starbucks, AliExpress, and Alibaba all adopt PWA into their digital strategy, it must be a thing.

 Secondly, we know that PWA is still relatively fresh, so its performance can be behind compared to native apps.
 However 95% of Facebook’s native features can be recreated for PWA, and developers are optimistic about this transformation.

 It is predicted to be a tomorrow thing.
 Almost any app could be built into a PWA already.
 The list of PWA features keeps extending to native apps and more.

 To cut you off from all the inefficient noise around PWA, with buzzwords and bizarre claims, here’s the value it brings to the world.

 PWA is born under the concept of making the web a better place to hang out, to make it meaningful to the groups of people that matter.

-There’s a huge tendency in the daily app using habits for end-users.
+There’s a huge tendency in the daily app use habits of end-users.
 Most people use up to a maximum of 6 apps and seriously interact with 2-3 apps only every day.